mrb113/mrb113.github.io/_posts/2016-4-16-Regex-Golf.md

 title: Regex Golf Problems
 ---

+## Update
+The links for the specialized problems no longer work, but you can still try your hand at regex golf at [Regex Golf.](https://alf.nu/RegexGolf)

+## Original page content

 This is the landing page for the CWRU [Hacker Society](http://hacsoc.org/) Regex Golf Competition - April 16, 2016.

 How to submit your answers: Take a screenshot of each of your solutions, including the point value.
 Add up the total number of points and include this value in your email.